Off-season: Explore the unlocked site! Projections reflect re-calculations of 2022, based on end-of-season knowledge.

 What I try to do

 I think it's comforting to make lineup choices based on tested and validated stats.
 I think its exciting to see odds improved from predictive models driven by scientific, data-backed methodology.
-I think it's less frustrating if we understand how much of the game is out of our control.
+When I publish studies of my analytical insights, the goal is to convey a deeper understanding of how much you can control game… versus how much you cannot!
+Fantasy football has a lot of inherent randomness, and I try to report very openly about that.
+It's less frustrating if we understand how much of the game is out of our control.

 The following features are what I found lacking in other rankings— and they are the elements my followers have found valuable:

-• Predictive models for streaming, with high relative accuracy
+• Predictive models for streaming, with high relative accuracy.
+I found many models were based on guess work.

 • Projections for future weeks, to assist streaming strategy